Staging of Cancer

 The staging of your cancer helps your doctors work out your treatment options and what the outlook or prognosis is likely to be.
 In addition, knowing the stage may help you understand what to expect.
 It may also empower you to have meaningful conversations with your doctor and loved ones.

 If you have early-stage cancer you may not have treatment straight away.
 Some early-stage cancers may simply require monitoring by your doctor as part of a ‘Watch & Wait’ strategy.
-For other early-stage cancers, treatment can involve an operation to remove the tumour.
-This may be the only treatment you need.
+For other early-stage cancers, treatment can involve an operation to remove the tumour, or radiation.

 If your cancer is more advanced, you may need treatments that work throughout the body.
 These may include chemotherapy, targeted drug therapy or immunotherapy.